Skip to main content

 The following formulas capture the most important structure of the current hasher AIR.

-Controller selectors, lifecycle, and perm_seg
+Controller selectors, lifecycle, and the tri-state selector system

 The first-row controller constraint is intentionally strong: